Sorry, you need to enable JavaScript to visit this website.

 Composition

-The organisations are invited by the Deputy State Secretariat for Youth Affairs, operates under the Ministry for Culture and Innovation (Kulturális és Innovációs Minisztérium).
-The invited organisations are partly strategic partners of the Government, and partly they are organisations with great traditions, representing a significant number of youngsters.
+The organisations are invited by the Deputy State Secretary for Young People, operates under the Ministry of Culture and Innovation (Kulturális és Innovációs Minisztérium).
+The invited organisations are partly strategic partners of the government, and partly they are organisations with great traditions, representing a significant number of youngsters.
 The Government Decision 1292/2012.
 (VIII.
-13.) on the Board of Children and Youth Fund [1292/2012.
+13.) on the Board of the Children and Youth Fund [1292/2012.
 (VIII.
 13.)
 Korm. határozat] lists the participants:

 Role and responsibilities